SteveImmanuel/OEM-Few-Shot-Learnable-Prompt/readme.md

 ## Training
 Training is separated for base classes and novel classes.
+Download initial checkpoint from [here](https://huggingface.co/BAAI/SegGPT/blob/main/seggpt_vit_large.pth) and place it in the root directory.
 Make sure to change the `train_dataset_dir` and `val_dataset_dir` in the config files.

 **Note**: Validation set requires full labels for all classes, meanwhile the `support set` only contains the label novel specific novel class.
 We use the same training set for validation.